doriordan/skuber/README.md

 - sbt 0.13 (build time)
 - Kubernetes v1.0 or later (run time)

-Use of the newer extensions API group features ( currently supported: `Deployment`,`Scale`, `HorizontalPodAutoScaler`) requires a v1.1 Kubernetes cluster at run time - the `DeploymentExamples` and `ScaleExamples` examples depend on these features.
+Use of the newer extensions API group features ( currently supported: `Deployment`,`Scale`, `HorizontalPodAutoScaler`) requires a v1.1 or later Kubernetes cluster at run time - the `DeploymentExamples` and `ScaleExamples` examples depend on these features.

 ## Security / Authentication